 Support your words with deeds and keep it short and simple.
 People with Dementia listen less and less to the

-Facial expressions, intonation, gestures and posture are important.
+Facial expressions, intonation, gestures, and posture are important.
+Also called body language.

 The ability to imitate, mirroring is often still intact.